 How an Insurer May Use Your Accident Report

-Insurance adjusters use accident reports when determining who bears the fault for an accident.
+Insurance adjusters use injury accident reports when determining which negligent driver bears fault for an accident.
 They may also use each party’s official statement.
 An adjuster may try to undervalue or deny your claim if the accident report contradicts your statement.

-How a Lawyer from Our Firm Can Help When This Happens
+How an Accident Lawyer from Our Firm Can Help When This Happens

-If an insurer tries to shift the fault for the accident onto you, our lawyers can help.
+If an insurer tries to shift the fault for a bad accident onto you, our lawyers can help.
 They can conduct an independent investigation and counter an adjuster’s determination of fault.

 Obtain a Copy of Your Accident Report As Soon As Possible